Editor’s note: This post on the cost to live in Colombia was updated at the end of May in 2022.

 What are the rent prices like if you move to Colombia?

-One of the interesting facts about living in Colombia that you discover when apartment hunting is that the system is very socialist or progressive depending on your point of view.
+One of the interesting facts for expats living in Colombia that you discover when apartment hunting is that the system is very socialist or progressive depending on your point of view.
 Apartment rental prices in Medellin and other big cities closely align to their zone because taxes and utility costs also vary by zone.
-So a “Zone 6” house will have the highest rates and a “Zone 1” place will be in a slum—but with super-cheap utilities.
+So a “Zone 6” house or Strata 6 apartment will have the highest rates and a “Zone 1” place will be in a slum—but with super-cheap utilities.
 Most foreigners who are getting corporate housing paid for by an international corporation end up in a 6, while most independent workers on their own dime find a compromise in 4 or 5.

 So while Jason Bennett says that if he didn’t own a place already in the best part of Medellin, he would probably have to pay $1,200 to $1,500 in rent for a similarly furnished place in a new building with 1,000 square feet and great views.
 This is the tippity top of the market though and usually if someone is paying that much on their own they’ve got a partner or roommate.